dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/Day2Part3_SnurePlans/index.md

 Next, the door to the east breaks into pieces as three fire giants come bursting through the western door.
 Fennuris backs away from the giants and fires arrows at them, trying to take them down from a safe distance.

-A fire dog runs up to Czolg and Oscorn, blasting them with flaming breath.
+A hell hound runs up to Czolg and Oscorn, blasting them with flaming breath.
 Kalinar runs into the middle of the three fire giants and disappears in a blast of thunder, hurting all of them.
 ADC then blasts the three giants in the room with a cone of cold, and Oscorn tolls the dead.

-Silvius looks to the remaining giants and fire dogs to the north and says, "Sorry, you all will need to wait your turn," before slamming the door in the confused fire dog's face.
+Silvius looks to the remaining giants and hell hounds to the north and says, "Sorry, you all will need to wait your turn," before slamming the door in the confused hell hound's face.
 He then runs and ducks under the giant table in the middle of the room, waiting for his next move.

 The giant takes three swings at Czolg, but one misses, and the other hits.
 As the giant makes his third swing, Silvius insults him by mocking his butt still stuck under the table.
 The giant misses, confused by Silvius' taunt.